Boris (band)

 Boris (ボリス, Borisu) is a Japanese rock band that draws variously from styles such as sludge metal, drone, noise, psychedelia, and minimalism.
 Formed in 1992 in Tokyo, the band is composed of drummer Atsuo, guitarist/bassist Takeshi, and guitarist/keyboardist Wata.
-All three members sing.
+All three members provide lead vocals.
 Boris has released more than 20 studio albums on various labels around the world, as well as a variety of live albums, compilations, EPs, singles, and collaborative albums.
-They have collaborated with acts such as Sunn O))), Merzbow, Keiji Haino, and guitarist Michio Kurihara.

 History

 Boris was originally a four-piece band with Atsuo on lead vocals, Wata on guitar, Takeshi on bass, and Nagata on drums.
 The band is named after a song of the same name on the Melvins album Bullhead.
-Boris's debut single Absolutego was released in 1996 on their own record label Fangs Anal Satan.
-Nagata departed in 1996 and Atsuo switched to drums, while Wata expanded her duties to lead guitar and keyboards, and Takeshi took on bass and rhythm guitar duties, eventually in 2001 incorporating the use of a double-necked guitar and bass.
-All three adopted lead vocal duties, and the band has remained a three-piece ever since.
+Boris's debut single (often described as an album) Absolutego was released in 1996 on their own record label Fangs Anal Satan.
+Nagata departed in 1996 and Atsuo switched to drums.
+Wata expanded her duties to lead guitar and keyboards; Takeshi took on bass and rhythm guitar duties, and since 2001 he has used double-necked guitar/bass.
+All three adopted lead vocal duties, and the band has remained a three-piece ever since with occasional support from touring musicians.